sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 Note that as long as the texture maps follow the naming convention described below, they can be exported from any program: Photoshop, Mari, or even Zbrush for a normal or displacement map derived from a sculpt.

-This script is much more sophisticaed than the one provided by Adobe/Substance.
-It allows you to apply maps to all the shaders in a scene, rather than needing to do them one at a time (thanks to Tristan's amazing original code), and it allows for more complex shader networks, such as masked specular roughtness or layer shader networks, as described below.
+This script is much more sophisticaed than [the one provided by Adobe/Substance](https://substance3d.adobe.com/documentation/integrations/apply-workflow-to-maps-223054251.html) in that it allows you to connect more complex shader networks, such as masked specular roughtness or layer shader networks, as described below.
+This results in more artistic control.

 ## Usage